gabrielarpino/bary/README.md

-barycenter_ensemble
+On Wasserstein Gaussian Barycenters
 ==============================

-A project on using Optimal Transport to make model ensembles
+A project on using Optimal Transport to produce ensembles of Gaussian Processes.
+The idea is that barycenters produced using the Wasserstein distance possess certain properties that could be useful to practicioners.

 Project Organization
 --------------------